syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

 ### Custom property editor

 The `ComponentEditor` is used to create a custom properties editor dialog box to the design-time component.
-The custom property editor implementation should inherit from the ComponentEditor class, and it should create an instance of a dialog box that is used for property editing.
+The custom property editor implementation should be inherited from the ComponentEditor class, and it should create an instance of a dialog box that is used for property editing.
 The following example shows an implementation of the class that is inherited from the `ComponentEditor` to display the custom property editor dialog box.

 {% highlight c# %}